robsfletch/Pretty/README.md

 github install robsfletch/Pretty
 ```

+Note that this package depends on my pretty scheme package, available at https://github.com/robsfletch/PrettyScheme, to provides the colors and style.
+Pretty scheme can also be easily used on its own if you are interested.
+In either case, this dependency will automatically be installed when you install Pretty

 ## Use
 Use the `pretty` command exactly the same way you would use the `twoway` graphing command in stata.